ember-cli/ember-cli.github.io/_posts/2013-04-09-asset-compilation.md

 This functionality of Ember-CLI comes from [broccoli-asset-rev](https://github.com/rickharrison/broccoli-asset-rev).
 Be sure to check out all the options and usage notes.

+### JS Transpiling

+Ember-cli automatically transpiles future javascript (ES6/ES2015, ES2016 and beyond) into standard ES5 javascript that runs on every browser using [Babel JS](https://babeljs.io) with the [ember-cli-babel](https://github.com/babel/ember-cli-babel) addon.

+The default configuration handles most project's needs, but you can provide options to the transpile to disable specific transformations if by example your app only targets ES6 capable browsers, or on the contrary enable transpilation of some experimental features that not enabled by default just yet.

+You can configure how babel works using the `babel` option in  `ember-cli-build.js`.
+By example for disabling ES6/2015 features you'd do:

+{% highlight js %}
+// ember-cli-build.js
+var EmberApp = require('ember-cli/lib/broccoli/ember-app');

+module.exports = function(defaults) {
+  var app = new EmberApp(defaults, {
+    babel: {
+      blacklist: [
+        'es6.arrowFunctions',
+        'es6.blockScoping',
+        'es6.classes',
+        'es6.destructuring',
+        'es6.parameters',
+        'es6.properties.computed',
+        // ...more options
+      ]
+    }
+  });

+  //...
+  return app.toTree();
+};
+{% endhighlight %}

+This options are just forwarded to Babel.
+Ember-cli uses Babel 5.X at the moment and you can check its documentation for a comprehensive list of [all available transformations](https://github.com/babel/babel.github.io/blob/5.0.0/docs/usage/transformers/index.md) and [options](https://github.com/babel/babel.github.io/blob/5.0.0/docs/usage/options.md).

+Work is being done for upgrading to Babel 6.
+You can [track the progress and help](https://github.com/ember-cli/ember-cli/issues/5015).

 ### Minifying

 The compiled css-files are minified by `broccoli-clean-css` or `broccoli-csso`,